jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 ### Pentatonic blues scale with pitch areas

-Here's a practical way to think of a blues scale.
+Here's one way to think of a blues scale.
 Scale degrees are labeled with generic intervals, which actually represent adjustable pitch areas.